DanielpinheiroH/DanielpinheiroH/README.md

 A lightweight web platform built with **React + CSS** for **project tracking**:
 - Monitoring of active and completed projects
 - Visual dashboards for executives and teams
-- Clean and responsive interface for internal use
+- Simple and responsive design for internal use

 ---